augustinasjucas/StudentTestingEnvironment/README.md

 2. Solve the test in the given period of time.

 ## Installation
 In order to install the system, first install Node.js.
 Then, just clone (or download) the repository.
+No database setup is needed.
 Locate the repository in your terminal and type `node server`.
 Then the server will start running on port `12345`.
 That is, the system can now be reached by typing in `localhost:12345` into the browser.

 ### Initial data
 The login page can be found in `localhost:12345` url.
 Also, the page for students is located in `localhost:12345/testavimas`.
 Currently, there is only one user in the system: username: `admin`, password: ` ` (there is no password).